May 2022 / GLOBAL EQUITIES

 We believe that impact investing is a vital tool for investors aiming to position themselves on the right side of societal and environmental change.
 Combined with fundamental analysis, deep research, and a valuation discipline, this investment style enables capital to be directly deployed into positive impact and change‑enabling companies.

-Impact investing’s modus operandi is to try to generate positive, measurable social, and environmental impact, alongside an excess financial return when compared with recognized global equity indices (such as the the MSCI All Countries World Index).
+Impact investing’s modus operandi is to try to generate positive, measurable social, and environmental impact, alongside an excess financial return when compared with recognized global equity indices (such as the MSCI All Countries World Index).
 This style goes beyond other categories of responsible investing, such as ESG integration or ESG screening.
 Impact investing directly aligns and measures investments according to their ability to contribute to particular social and environmental outcomes.

 One way of targeting these types of impacts is to align and anchor investments according to the UN SDGs, as this provides a framework to identify pressure points and target the companies whose activities are working to address them.
 It creates an opportunity for investors to own a portfolio that addresses the breadth of UN SDGs and one that comprehensively encompasses critical environmental and social goals.